 People go to their doctors or the hospital when they need treatment to get better.
 While most doctors and other health care professionals are very good at what they do, some fail to meet the standard of care in the type of care that they provide.
 Medical errors can cause devastating injuries.
 Some patients also die as a result of medical mistakes every year.
 Unfortunately, medical errors are fairly common.
-According to a study that was conducted by Johns Hopkins Medicine in 2016, medical errors result in the deaths of more than 250,000 people every year.
+According to a recent study that was conducted by Johns Hopkins, medical errors result in the deaths of more than 250,000 people every year.
 Medical mistakes are the third leading cause of preventable death in the U.S. and account for 10% of all of the deaths that occur.

 If you believe that your injury was caused by your medical professional’s errors, you may be entitled to recover monetary compensation through a negligence claim.
 We and our co-counsel medical malpractice attorneys have years of experience fighting for the rights of people who have been injured by the negligence of others, and we may be able to help you to recover compensation.

 Medical negligence is the theory of fault that is pleaded in a majority of malpractice claims.
 While the term is often used interchangeably with malpractice, it is only one of the elements that plaintiffs must prove in their claims.
 Doctors are expected to provide care that meets the standard of care of other reasonably competent doctors in the same practice area in the community.
 Negligence alone will not be sufficient to prevail in a malpractice claim, however.
 Instead, the plaintiffs must be able to prove all of the elements of the claims. death.

 Malpractice can take many forms in the medical profession and include surgical errors, medication errors, diagnostic errors, and others.
 While the types of claims vary, they normally require plaintiffs to prove the following elements: